-- h. are members of the Royal family or a Royal Party. - i. are official guests of the Australian Government and accompanying members of their immediate family.

-3.4.10 Special Category Visa (SCV).
-A New Zealand citizen, who holds and produces a valid New Zealand Passport to an officer or authorised system and answers the health and character questions either on the Incoming Passenger Card or via the SmartGate, may be eligible to be granted the SCV at the border.
+- h. are members of the Royal family or a Royal Party. - are official guests of the Australian Government and accompanying members of their immediate family. - 3.4.14 Special Category Visa (SCV).
+A New Zealand citizen, who holds and produces a valid New Zealand Passport to an officer or authorised system and answers the health and character questions either on the Incoming Passenger Card (IPC) or via the SmartGate, may be eligible to be granted the SCV at the border. - 3.4.15 Merchant Seaman.

-3.4.11 Merchant Seaman.
 The visa regulations for merchant seaman if they arrive in Australia by air are the same as for holders of normal passports.
+The Australian Maritime Crew Visa (MCV) does not permit travel or entry to Australia by air.
+Merchant Seamen holding an MCV seeking to fly to Australia must hold a second visa issued by the Australian Government.

 3.5 Returning Non-citizen Permanent Residents of Australia

-3.5.1 Non-Australian citizens who are permanent residents of Australia wishing to travel overseas after their initial residence visa has expired must hold an authority to return to Australia in their national passport.
-This may take the form of a "Resident Return" visa.

-3.5.2 Permanent residents who hold an "Authority to Return" or "Return Endorsement", which are in the form of a wet stamp in their passport are not recorded electronically in Home Affairs Departmental systems.
+- 3.5.1 Non-Australian citizens who are permanent residents of Australia wishing to travel overseas after their initial residence visa has expired must hold an authority to return to Australia in their national passport.
+This may take the form of a "Resident Return" visa. - 3.5.2 Permanent residents who hold an "Authority to Return" or "Return Endorsement", which are in the form of a wet stamp in their passport are not recorded electronically in Home Affairs Departmental systems.
 Airlines will need to confirm with the Department of Home Affairs whether holders of these wet stamps are returning to Australia within three (3) years of their most recent departure.
 These wet stamps are also acceptable in expired or cancelled passports or other travel documents provided the holder also has a valid national passport.